Appendix B — Multiservice Codes Applicable to Flight Test

 Not typically used in flight test conduct, but a very common term in informal settings.

 PUSH [channel] {D} Switch to designated frequency; no acknowledgment required.
-Not for you to say, but the flight lead is directing the flight to change frequencies, so follow along.
+Not for test conductor to say, but the flight lead is directing the flight to change frequencies, so follow along.

 RESET {D} [A/A] [S/A] [SO] Proceed to a prebriefed position or area of operations.
 Start over, per the brief.